wolf-tech07/Lord-listener/README.md

-# Att-town-lisener-for-quest
+# Lord listener
-A edited version of town listener that works on quest to get started get vs code lts (you can also use notepad on your pc)from https://code.visualstudio.com/
+A edited version of town listener that works on quest (and pc) to get started get vs code lts (you can also use notepad on your pc)from https://code.visualstudio.com/
 1. go to config.json
 2. where it says username in the quotes put your alta username